 Each command displayed in the --help output also has a --help output.
 To view, run:

 copycpln profile update default --org ORG_NAME --gvc GVC_NAME

 By installing the CLI, you have the ability to easily interact with the platform and execute commands quickly.

-Visit the CLI documentation page for details and examples of each command.
+Visit the CLI reference page for details and examples of each command.